matiasmicheletto/dna-solver/ReadMe.md

     <img src="https://img.shields.io/website?down_color=red&down_message=offline&style=plastic&up_color=green&up_message=online&url=https%3A%2F%2Fdna-solver.herokuapp.com">
 </p>

+A set of libraries and tools to create and test Genetic Algorithms experiments for combinatorial optimization problems.

-A [javascript](optimization) library and a [React.js GUI](client) that allows to create and test Genetic Algorithms experiments with focus on hyperparametric optimization for solving the most common problems present in the combinatorial optimization literature.
+With the [javascript](optimization) library and the [React.js GUI](client) it is possible to create and test Genetic Algorithms experiments with focus on hyperparametric optimization for solving the most common problems present in the combinatorial optimization literature.

+The C++ implementation, on the other hand, is available [here](c-implementation), faster than the javascript one, but it not as flexible as the javascript implementation.

 This project was developed under the context of the final work for the posgraduate course *"Advanced Techniques for Evolutionary Computation"*  by [Dr. Ignacio Ponzoni](https://cs.uns.edu.ar/~ip/) at [DCIC](https://cs.uns.edu.ar/~devcs/) (UNS).